What the numbers mean

 airlines don't offer anything between business and economy.

-We've only paid for full Premium twice, the first with Virgin to Barbados.
+We've only paid for full Premium three times, the first with Virgin to Barbados.
 That was £200

 extra out, lovely on a day flight, and £300 extra coming back overnight - surprisingly uncomfortable.